-\ Average annual compensation of the workers in the key industry of the firms in the sample.
+Average annual compensation of the workers in the key industry of the firms in the sample.

 Notes: Average annual compensation for CEOs at the top 350 U.S. firms ranked by sales is measured in two ways.
 Both include salary, bonus, and long-term incentive payouts, but the "granted" measure includes the value of stock options and stock awards when they were granted, whereas the "realized" measure captures the value of stock-related components that accrues after options or stock awards are granted by including "stock options exercised" and "vested stock awards."
-FH = First half.
+CEO compensation for 2023 is projected from data reported through June 2024.
 CEO-to-worker compensation ratios are based on averaging specific firm ratios in samples and not the ratio of averages of CEO and worker compensation.
 Ratios prior to 1992 are constructed as described in the CEO pay series methodology (Sabadish and Mishel 2013).